Skip to content

 Frequently asked questions

-What does Exposure Value (EV) mean in photography?
+What does Exposure Value (EV) actually mean?

 How do aperture and shutter speed combine to determine EV?